 Section 1202 Trust Fund - to account for amounts equal to the Federal Financial Participation (FFP) received for the portion of expenditures eligible for 100% FFP under Section 1202 of the Patient Protection and Affordable Care Act.
-Public Law 111-152 and regulations adopted thereunder.
 The amount deposited shall not exceed the amount expended from the fund.
 Expenditures shall be exclusively for services provided in calendar years 2013 and 2014 that are eligible for 100% FFP under said Section 1202.
-The secretary of health and human services may incur expenses, and the comptroller may certify for payment from the fund amounts in anticipation of expected receipts, but no expenditure shall be made from the fund that shall cause the fund to be in deficit at the close of a fiscal year.
-Funds may be expended for services provided in prior fiscal years.
+No expenditure shall be made from the fund that shall cause the fund to be in deficit at the close of a fiscal year.
 This fund expires June 30, 2015.

-Delivery System Transformation Initiatives Trust Fund- to account for funds expended for delivery system transformation initiatives payments to qualifying providers under an approved federal waiver.
+Delivery System Transformation Initiatives Trust Fund - to account for funds expended for delivery system transformation initiatives payments to qualifying providers under an approved federal waiver.

 Money Follows the Person Rebalancing Demonstration Grant Trust Fund - to account for funds used for expenses that primarily benefit individuals who have disabilities or long-term illnesses or who are elders.
-The funds shall be used to fund slots for participants in the two new "money follows the person" home and community-based waiver programs established to support the commonwealth's rebalancing initiative.
+The funds shall be used to home and community-based waiver programs established to support the commonwealth's rebalancing initiative.
 Monies equal to the amount of federal financial participation collected from the previous quarter shall be transferred to the fund.